NEET Exam > NEET Notes > Biology Class 12 > Chapter Notes: Molecular Basis of Inheritance

 FAQs on Molecular Basis of Inheritance Chapter Notes - Biology Class 12 - NEET

-1. What is the primary function of DNA in living organisms?
+1. What is the primary function of DNA as genetic material?

 Ans.
-The primary function of DNA (Deoxyribonucleic acid) in living organisms is to store and transmit genetic information.
-It serves as the blueprint for the development, functioning, growth, and reproduction of all known living organisms and many viruses.
-DNA encodes the instructions needed for the synthesis of proteins, which perform a vast array of functions within the cell.
+The primary function of DNA as genetic material is to store and transmit genetic information necessary for the growth, development, functioning, and reproduction of living organisms.
+It provides the instructions for making proteins, which are essential for various cellular processes.

 2. How does DNA differ from RNA in terms of structure and function?

-3. What is the significance of the RNA world hypothesis?
+3. What is the significance of the RNA world hypothesis in understanding the origin of life?

 Download as PDF